vanHeemstraSystems/gitbook-headstart/README.md

 Based on "GitBook" at https://gitbook.com

-Can be read as "My First GitBook" at https://wvanheemstra-1.gitbook.io/gitbook-headstart/
+Can be read as "GitBook - Headstart" at https://wvanheemstra-1.gitbook.io/gitbook-headstart/

 ## 100 - Introduction